Buy-to-Let (An Infographic) - Which Street Are You On?

 Better letting agents will not only be able to help find good suitable, long-term tenants, but they will also be able to advise on how to make sure you miss the bad tenants.

-By choosing a local letting agent you will be able to benefit from their on the ground experience and knowledge on which tenants to steer clear off with your lettings.
+By choosing a local letting agent you will be able to benefit from their on-the-ground experience and knowledge on which tenants to steer clear of with your lettings.

-This advice is invaluable, and we have dodged a bullet a few times with our buy to lets when we have started of marketing the property ourselves and then used to a letting agent to do the referencing.
+This advice is invaluable, and we have dodged a bullet a few times with our buy-to-lets when we have started marketing the property ourselves and then used to a letting agent to do the referencing.